 (C0.3) Select the countries/areas for which you will be supplying data.

-Argentina Australia Belgium Brazil Canada China Colombia Dominican Republic Egypt France Germany Greece India Indonesia Ireland Israel Italy Japan Malaysia Mexico Netherlands Philippines Puerto Rico Republic of Korea Singapore South Africa Spain Sweden Switzerland Thailand Turkey United Arab Emirates United Kingdom of Great Britain and Northern Ireland United States of America Venezuela (Bolivarian Republic of) C0.4 (C0.4) Select the currency used for all financial information disclosed throughout your response.
-USD C0.5 (C0.5) Select the option that describes the reporting boundary for which climate-related impacts on your business are being reported.
+Argentina Australia Belgium Brazil Canada China Colombia Dominican Republic Egypt France Germany Greece India Indonesia Ireland Israel Italy Japan Malaysia Mexico Netherlands Philippines Poland Puerto Rico Republic of Korea Russian Federation Singapore South Africa Spain Sweden Switzerland Thailand Turkey United Arab Emirates United Kingdom of Great Britain and Northern Ireland United States of America

+(C0.4) Select the currency used for all financial information disclosed throughout your response.
+USD

+(C0.5) Select the option that describes the reporting boundary for which climate-related impacts on your business are being reported.
 Note that this option should align with your chosen approach for consolidating your GHG inventory.
+Operational control

+C1.
+Governance

-Operational control C1.
-Governance C1.1 (C1.1) Is there board-level oversight of climate-related issues within your organization?
-Yes C1.1a (C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues. individual(s) Other C-J&J's corporate governance structure is comprised of an external Board of Directors and an internal management leadership group - the Executive Committee.
-The individual with responsibility for climate-related issues is the Executive Vice President & Chief Global Supply Chain Officer.
-As a member of the Executive Committee, and management member of the Regulatory Compliance Suite Officer Committee and Science, Technology & Sustainability Committee, this position has direct oversight of the Environmental Health, Safety & Sustainability Department.
-Responsibility for climate-related issues have been assigned to this position because it has direct responsibility for many inter-related climate change risks and opportunities, including all aspects of Supply Chain for J&J's business segments (Consumer Health, Medical Devices, and Pharmaceutical).
-An example of a decision made by this individual is approval of the climate-related Health for Humanity 2020 goals.
+(C1.1) Is there board-level oversight of climate-related issues within your organization?
+Yes

+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.

+Position of Please explain individual(s Other C- Johnson & Johnson's corporate governance structure is comprised of an external Board of Directors and an internal management leadership group - the Executive Committee.
+The individual with Suite Office responsibility for climate-related issues is the Executive Vice President & Chief Global Supply Chain Officer.
+As a member of the Executive Committee, and a management member of the Johnson & Johnson Board of Directors' Regulatory Compliance Committee and Science, Technology & Sustainability Committee (STSC), this position has direct oversight of the Environmental Health & Safety and Sustainability Departments.
+Responsibility for climate-related issues have been assigned to this position because it has direct responsibility for many inter-related climate change risks and opportunities, including all aspects of supply chain and procurement for Johnson & Johnson's business segments (Consumer Health, Medical Devices, and Pharmaceutical).
+An example of a climate-related decision made in 2020 by this individual is approval of J&J's 2030 Carbon Neutrality Goal for its own operations.